Dominos Pizza Enterprises (ASX:DMP): Will it remain in the doldrums in FY25 as it transitions away from Don Meij?

 Dominos franchises its stores to franchisees who run the stores and pay the day-to-day costs.
 Dominos earns 7% of gross sales in royalties and a further percentage (of up to 6%) towards national advertising.
 Dominos pays a royalty to the parent company in the USA of 2-3% of sales, subject to market conditions.

-We like Dominos, and not just its pizzas
+We have liked Dominos, and not just its pizzas

 Our long-term readers would know we have a soft spot for this company.
 There are many things to like about it: Its long-term leadership, established market position in many jurisdictions, the propensity of fast food stocks generally to be good performers during tough economic times and the growth potential ahead of the company.

-Dominos is aspiring to have 7,100 stores by 2033, more than double the current number.
-The bulk of this will come from Asia – particularly Japan.
+Dominos has a goal to have 7,100 stores by 2033, more than double the current number.
+Or at least, it did until mid-July when in a market update, the company admitted the goal was unlikely to be achieved.
+The bulk of this was expected come from Asia – particularly Japan.
 But the company has been through difficult times.
 It benefited during the pandemic as locked down consumers ordered pizza at home.
 The company was in perfect position to capitalise given its store network and in-house delivery system.

 Inflation killed momentum